SAFETY – Safe Archery and Firearms Education and Training for Youth

 4-H Shooting Sports is a national program with 428,020 young people taking part, making it one of the largest shooting education programs in the United States.
 Here in Mississippi, 4-H SAFETY involves thousands of kids and continues to grow annually.
 An established core of over 700 adult volunteer instructors and 4-H agents provide training and leadership for our program throughout the state.
 So you want to join 4-H?

-Select a discipline below to learn more, also be sure to ask your local Extension agent for the most recent copy of the 4-H Shooting Sports Event Handbook (Extension Publication 2752).
+Select a discipline below to learn more, also be sure to ask your local Extension agent for the most recent copy of the 4-H SAFETY Event Handbook (Extension Publication 2752).

 The bow and arrow have helped shape the history of the world, and the challenge and fun of archery continue today.
 This competitive sport teaches patience, skill, repetition, and attention to detail.

 Smokepole and frontstuffer are just a couple of the names used to describe this fun and exciting discipline.
 You will learn how to use this firearm as well as how to clean and care for it.